nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600">

-The Architecture Diagram given above explains the high-level design of the App.
+The Architecture Diagram above explains the high-level design of the App.
 Here is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/todo/MainApp.java).
 It is responsible for,